President Donald Trump Orders Airstrike In Syria After Deadly Chemical Attack

 However, President Trump made it clear on his announcement on Thursday that the decision to strike against Syria cannot be disputed.
 The president concluded that “Syria used banned chemical weapons, violated its obligations under the Chemical Weapons Convention and ignored the urging of the U.N.
 Security Council.”

-According to the President, Syria’s attack involved the use of sarin nerve gas which is a banned chemical weapon.
+According to the president, Syria’s attack involved the use of sarin nerve gas which is a banned chemical weapon.
 He also strongly believes that the attacks were under the command of Assad as per Secretary of State Rex Tillerson.

-[Featured Image By Mark Wilson/Getty Images]
+[Featured Image by Mark Wilson/Getty Images]